 Winter is one of my favorite times to go to Burlington because there are many fun activities.
 There is something for everyone, from traditional winter sports to unique shows and bars, even if you don’t want to be outside in the cold!

 This guide to the best things to do in Burlington VT in winter is packed with very helpful tips, plus the best places to stay, and the must-visit breweries and restaurants.
+So without any further ado, let’s explore the best of Burlington Vermont!

 You will also love: